The Greek Passion

-The Greek Passion (Czech Řecké pašije) is an opera in four acts by Bohuslav Martinů.
-The English-language libretto, by the composer, is based on Jonathan Griffin's translation of the novel The Greek Passion (or Christ Recrucified) by Nikos Kazantzakis.
+The Greek Passion (Czech Řecké pašije; Halbreich No. 372) is an opera in four acts by Bohuslav Martinů.
+The English-language libretto, by the composer, is based on Jonathan Griffin's translation of the novel Christ Recrucified by Nikos Kazantzakis.

 Background

-The opera exists in two versions.
+The Greek Passion exists today in two complete versions that differ from each other both musically and dramatically.
 Martinů wrote the original version from 1954 to 1957.
 He offered this original version of the opera in 1957 to the Royal Opera House, Covent Garden, where the music director, Rafael Kubelík, and the general administrator, David Webster, had approved the score for production.
-However, following intervention by Sir Arthur Bliss, the company then demurred on the production and did not stage the work at the time.
+However, the company then demurred on the production after intervention by Sir Arthur Bliss.
+Following the rejection of the first version as being too radical first by the Royal Opera House and then by the Zurich Opera and the Viennese publisher Universal Edition, Martinů reworked the opera during 1958-59 and produced the second version.

-The composer then produced a second version of the opera first performed, at the Zurich Opera, Zürich, on 9 June 1961, after Martinů's death in 1959.
-The second version was first produced in the UK at Welsh National Opera on 29 April 1981, conducted by Sir Charles Mackerras.
+The second version received its premiere at the Zurich Opera House on 9 June 1961 after Martinů's death in 1959.
+It was first produced in the UK at Welsh National Opera on 29 April 1981, conducted by Sir Charles Mackerras.
 The first US production was in 1981, at the Metropolitan Opera, in a production by the Indiana University School of Music.
-However, the first version was later restored under the supervision of Aleš Březina.
-The premiere of the restored version was at The Bregenz Festival in 1999 and this production was later performed at Covent Garden in April 2000, and first performed in the Czech Republic in January 2005.
-The work's first performance in Greece was in Thessaloniki in 2005, using a Greek translation by Ioanna Manoledaki, based closely on the wording of Kazantzakis's novel; the conductor was Christian von Gehren.
+The first version was later restored under the supervision of Aleš Březina.
+The premiere of the restored version was at the Bregenz Festival on 20 July 1999 and this production was later performed at Covent Garden in April 2000, and first performed in the Czech Republic in January 2005.
+The work's first performance in Greece itself was in Thessaloniki in 2005, using a Greek translation by Ioanna Manoledaki, based closely on the wording of Kazantzakis's novel; the conductor was Christian von Gehren.
+The opera in its first version became the first by Martinů to be presented at the Salzburg Festival in the summer of 2023, in a production of the revised version by Simon Stone sung in English, it was conducted by Maxime Pascal with Sebastian Kohlepp as Manolios and Sara Jakubiak as Katerina.
+Although still rarely performed, the opera received an acclaimed new production in its original version at the Staatsoper Hannover in April 2025, directed by Barbora Horáková.
+After several postponements due to the COVID-19 pandemic, the production marked a significant revival, with Christopher Sokolowski in the role of Manolios.